mostafa-kenawey/todo-list/README.md

 - Run `./mvnw test` To run the tests

+## Scheduled Task

+This application includes a scheduled background task using @EnableScheduling that automatically updates the status of todo items to OVERDUE when:

+- The current status is NOT_DONE
+- The dueDatetime is in the past

+### How It Works

+- It runs every 60 seconds (configurable).
+- It logs its execution start and end.
+- It checks the database for overdue items.
+- It updates matching items’ statuses to OVERDUE.
+- Once an item is marked as OVERDUE, it won’t be selected again.
+- You can adjust the frequency by changing the @Scheduled(fixedRate = ...) value.

 ## Code Quality and Static Analysis

 The project uses the following tools to ensure high code quality and consistency: